-Landau reviewed regulatory modeling guidance to select the most appropriate air quality dispersion model to simulate dispersion of air pollutants emitted by the Project for a near-field assessment of air quality impacts.
+Landau reviewed regulatory modeling guidance to select the most appropriate air quality dispersion model to simulate dispersion of air pollutant emissions attributable to the Facility for an assessment of near-field air quality impacts.
 The potential for building downwash and exhaust plumes that impact complex terrain are issues that often influence the selection of regulatory modeling tools.
-The terrain in the area immediately surrounding the Facility is relatively flat, but the modeling domain does include some complex terrain, and the surrounding buildings have the potential to interact with emission plumes and cause downwash effects.
+The terrain in the area immediately surrounding the Facility is relatively flat but the modeling domain does include some complex terrain, and the process building has the potential to interact with emission plumes and cause downwash effects.